In 2021, Google rolled out the page experience update, and in the process - made the Core Web Vitals ranking factors.

 The data for the report comes from real page loads (via the Chrome User Experience Report) and from the HTTP Archive, which analyzes millions of URLs.
 You can learn more about the project on its GitHub page.

-Since our service was added to the report, the % of NitroPack-powered origins passing their Core Web Vitals has gone from 27% in June to 37% in September.
+Since our service was added to the report, the % of NitroPack-powered origins passing their Core Web Vitals has gone from 27% in June to almost 37% in December.

 In this article, we want to dive a bit deeper into the Core Web Vitals Technology Report.
 And since these results are only a starting point for us, we’ll also discuss how we plan to improve them before the end of 2021.